Technical Note: Vendor-Specific Approach for Standardized Uptake Value Calculation

-The standardized uptake value (SUV) is a fundamental metric in positron emission tomography (PET) \cite{Thie1431}, shown to be predictive for several tumor types \cite{Lai2024, Shalaby2022}, essential for quantifying treatment response\cite{Vanderhoek1188}, and is a precursor to more comprehensive metrics like total lesion glycolysis (TLG) or metabolic tumor volume (MTV) \cite{Kitao2016}.
-However, the methods for calculating SUV from DICOM files vary across vendors \cite{ge_healthcare_pet_dicom, philips_dicom_nuclear_medicine, siemens_dicom_molecular_imaging}, software solution\cite{slicer_suv_calculator}, and open-source datasets \cite{autopet_dataset}.
+The standardized uptake value (SUV) is a fundamental quantitative metric in positron emission tomography (PET) \cite{Thie1431} to measure the relative concenration of a radiotracer in a specific region of interest providing a standardized way to assess metabolic activity.
+It has been shown to be predictive for several tumor types \cite{Lai2024, Shalaby2022}, essential for quantifying treatment response\cite{Vanderhoek1188}, and is a precursor to more comprehensive metrics like total lesion glycolysis (TLG) \cite{Kitao2016}, metabolic tumor volume (MTV) \cite{Kitao2016}, and PET-based radiomic studies.
+However, the methods for calculating SUV from DICOM files vary across vendors \cite{ge_healthcare_pet_dicom, philips_dicom_nuclear_medicine, siemens_dicom_molecular_imaging}, software solution\cite{slicer_suv_calculator}, and online challenges \cite{autopet_dataset}.

-A significant contribution to the standardization of SUV calculations was made by Paul Kinahan et al. \cite{qiba_suv}, who surveyed MIM, Philips, Siemens, and GE, and derived both vendor-specific \cite{qiba_suv_pseudocode} and vendor-neutral \cite{qiba_suv_happypath} SUV calculation strategies.
-Their vendor-specific approach \cite{qiba_suv_pseudocode} takes into account private DICOM attributes from different vendors, but does not completely account for the errors that occur when the Series Time (0008, 0031) is altered.
-In contrast, their vendor-neutral "happy path only" strategy \cite{qiba_suv_happypath} ignores all vendor-specific DICOM attributes and relies solely on Series Time (0008, 0031).
+A major step toward standardizing SUV calculations was provided by Quantitative Imaging Biomarkers Alliance (QIBA) \cite{qiba_suv}.
+Paul Kinahan et al. surveyed four different vendors to develop both vendor-specific \cite{qiba_suv_pseudocode} and vendor-neutral \cite{qiba_suv_happypath} QIBA SUV calculation strategies.
+Their vendor-specific approach \cite{qiba_suv_pseudocode} takes into account private DICOM attributes from different vendors but only addresses errors when the \texttt{Series Time (0008,0031)} is after the \texttt{Acquisition Time (0008,0022)}.
+In contrast, their vendor-neutral “happy path only” strategy~\cite{qiba_suv_happypath} forgoes all vendor-specific tags and relies solely on \texttt{Series Time (0008,0031)}.

-In this technical note, we present an adapted and comprehensive vendor-specific strategy for SUV calculation, addressing various pitfalls and challenges associated with real-world PET data.
-We provide a thorough analysis of existing SUV calculation methodologies, highlight potential issues, and propose a software solution to improve comparability of inter-vendor PET data.
+In this technical note, we present a refined, comprehensive vendor-specific SUV calculation strategy that addresses various pitfalls and challenges associated with real-world PET data.
+We provide a thorough analysis of existing SUV calculation methodologies, highlight potential issues, and propose a software solution to facilitate consistent, inter-vendor comparisons in PET imaging.
+Our objective is to improve quantitative reliability across a diverse range of DICOM datasets and scanning protocols.